-Ryan Hawthorne, on this 15th day of February 2022, certifies as follows:
+Ryan Hawthorne, on this 15th day of February 2023, certifies as follows:

-- 1. I am the Vice President, Electric Engineering & Operations of Central Hudson Gas and Electric (the "Company"), and in that capacity I make this Certification for the annual period ending December 31st, 2021 based on my knowledge of the inspection program adopted by the Company in accordance with the Public Service Commission's Orders issued and effective January 5, 2005, July 21, 2005, December 15, 2008, March 22, 2013, January 13, 2015 and January 28, 2021 in Case 04-M-0159 (collectively the "Orders"), including the Quality Assurance Program filed by the Company with the Commission. - 2.
+- 1. I am the Vice President, Electric Engineering & Operations of Central Hudson Gas and Electric (the "Company"), and in that capacity I make this Certification for the annual period ending December 31st, 2022 based on my knowledge of the inspection program adopted by the Company in accordance with the Public Service Commission's Orders issued and effective January 5, 2005, July 21, 2005, December 15, 2008, March 22, 2013, January 13, 2015 and January 28, 2021 in Case 04-M-0159 (collectively the "Orders"), including the Quality Assurance Program filed by the Company with the Commission. - 2.
 The Company has an inspection program that is designed to inspect all of its electric facilities on a five-year inspection cycle, as identified through a good faith effort by the Company ("Facilities"), in accordance with the requirements of the Orders (the "Facility Inspection Program"). - 3.
-I am responsible for overseeing the Company's Facility program during the twelve months ended December 31st, 2021 (the "Twelve-Month Period").
+I am responsible for overseeing the Company's Facility Inspection Program and in that capacity I have monitored the program during the twelve months ended December 31st, 2022 (the "Twelve-Month Period"). - 4.
+I hereby certify that, to the best of my knowledge, information and belief, the Company has implemented and completed its